 Pros: Mechanically simple.
 One motor.
 Few moving parts.
 Fast to build.
 Easy to drive.

 Cons: Two field traversals per scored stack (pin trip + cup trip).
-Slowest cycle time of the three.
+Slowest cycle time of the four.

 Architecture B — Dual-Grip